DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/pick_pro.rst

 .. warning ::
 	Robot might have unexpected movement.
 And due to constrains in real world(such as tight working space for robot), robot needs to be monitor in developing and experimental stage.
-	Observe robot behavior until user ensures the program and work flow is correct.
+	Observe robot behavior until you ensure the program and work flow is correct.

 If robot is about to hit anything, please initiate the Emergency Stop on UR panel.
-After Emgergency Stop, user should find the issue and fix it before restart the process.
+After Emgergency Stop, you should find the issue and fix it before restart the process.